Get the right international driving permit for Armenia!Apply for IDP

 - Drive to Haghartsin Road/H50.

-About 66 km north-east of Yerevan lies this largest lake of the country.
+About 66 km north-east of the capital lies this largest lake of the country.
 At 1,900 meters, it is one of the world’s highest lakes as its azure waters are about to touch the sky.
 Within Lake Sevan, there are medieval and historical monasteries such as Sevanavank and Hayravank Monasteries.
 One of the recreational activities in the lake is windsurfing.
 You can also enjoy the scenic background while eating delicious cuisines in restaurants along its shores.

 As one of the largest freshwater alpine lakes in Eurasia, it is best to go to Lake Sevan during the summer.
 Sevan Bay also provides spectacular scenery.
 You can have a cruise on a yacht or catamaran and even order delicious fish dishes in the local restaurants and cafes.
 Relax and enjoy the beautiful scenery in the “Pearl of Armenian Nature.”